-The three men jumped from the nation's tallest building, which was still under construction, in the early morning hours of Sept.
+The three men jumped from the building, which was still under construction, in the early morning hours of Sept.
 30, 2013.
 They were arrested six months later.
-The jumps caused embarrassment to authorities over security at the site, as did the case of a teen who also gained unauthorized access just days before the three men were arrested.

-Defense lawyers tried to persuade the jury the jump wasn't reckless, saying the three planned the plunge carefully to avoid imperiling anyone.
+The defense also argued the jumps weren't reckless, saying the three planned the stunt carefully to avoid imperiling anyone.
 No one was injured.